pettmatt/Climb/README.md

 Run the program using `dotnet run`.

-What you should see when program runs properly.
+What you should see when program runs properly:
 ```
 __________                                         __________                              .__    .___ __________        .__    .___
 \______   \ _______  __ ___________  ______ ____   \______   \___.__.____________    _____ |__| __| _/ \______   \_____  |__| __| _/